Last updated - 1 March 2018

 The Government is combining many working age benefits and allowances into a single payment called Universal Credit.

-Universal Credit is a new benefit for people aged under 62.
-It's currently being rolled out and replaces some existing benefits and tax credits.
+UC is a new benefit for people aged under 62.
+It's being rolled out and replaces some existing benefits and tax credits.

 Universal Credit will replace:

 - Income-related Employment and Support Allowance.

 - Child Tax Credit.

 - Housing Benefit.

 There are several differences between Universal Credit and current benefits.

 - You have to apply for UC online.